qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 ----

-.. |wmlogo| image:: /static/site/about/images/wmlogo.jpg
+.. |zuidtlogo| image:: /static/site/about/images/zuidt.png
-   :width: 170 px
+   :width: 75 px

-|wmlogo| `Webmapper <http://www.webmapper.nl/>`_ (Based in Utrecht, The
-Netherlands).
-We focus on creating usable web mapping solutions and consultancy services in the fields of web cartography and GIS.
+|zuidtlogo| `Zuidt <http://zuidt.nl/>`_ based in Haarlem The Netherlands,
+wants Geographical Information to be open and simple.
+Zuidt wants to be THE dutch (international) QGIS specialist, and provides consulting, plugin coding and training services.

 Others
 ------